Improved global stability bounds for two-dimensional plane Poiseuille flow: Introduction

 Thus, much remains unknown about the flow's global stability for $87.59\leq \Rey\leq 2939$.
 The purpose of this article is to establish the global (nonlinear) stability of 2D plane Poiseuille flow beyond the energy stability limit, resulting in improved lower bounds on the global stability of the flow.
 These results, settled for channels up to a certain streamwise length, represent the first global stability certificates in over a century since \cite{orrStabilityInstabilitySteady1907a} first computed $\Rey_E$.
 Proving global stability of a fluid flow beyond $\Rey_E$ is usually a difficult endeavour that has historically been confined to seeking `quadratic' Lyapunov functionals.
-For this flow, a notable attempt by \cite{fraternale}, who proposed using the enstrophy as a Lyapunov functional, is nevertheless limited to showing the global stability of the \emph{linearised} Navier-Stokes equations (the proof and computations are restricted to an optimisation with linear, instead of nonlinear, constraints).
 Instead, we obtained these new bounds by constructing quartic Lyapunov functionals using a computer, following the original ideas of \cite{goulartGlobalStabilityAnalysis2012}, which were later implemented and refined by \cite{HuangFuentes} and \cite{fuentesGlobalStabilityFluid2022a}.
 The computational `SOS-Lyapunov framework' searches for functionals that satisfy certain polynomial sum-of-squares (SOS) inequalities.
 These are recast as a semidefinite program (SDP), whose feasibility certifies that the flow is globally stable.
+(We remark that these Lyapunov functionals apply to the genuine nonlinear dynamics of the Navier-Stokes equations, whereas the results of \cite{fraternale}, upon inspection, apply only to the \emph{linearised} dynamics).